Sports Equipment for Children

-Whether your child is a boxer, baseball player or soccer player, each sport has a set of requirements as it pertains to safety equipment.
+Whether your child is a boxer, baseball player, or soccer player, each sport has a set of requirements as it pertains to safety equipment.
 Wearing the equipment during practices and games prevent injuries from occurring to some of the most sensitive areas of your child's body.
 Depending on the type of sport your child plays, the safety equipment could be:

-Most youth sports teams require that they wear some form of helmet or protective gear for their head.
+Most youth sports teams require that they wear some form of a helmet or protective gear for their head.
 Of all the potential injuries your child could face, brain injuries are often the most complex.
 As you know, the purpose of the helmet is to protect the head.
 Your head is the most vulnerable part of the body and subject to injury both during practice and while at the games.
-It is important to purchase helmets specific for your child's sport as they are designed to provide cushion in the areas most subject to be hit during the sport.
+It is important to purchase helmets specific for your child's sport as they are designed to provide a cushion in the areas most subject to be hit during the game.

 Shopping tip: Does your kid think that helmets are not cool?
-The great thing is helmets today are quite different than they used to be and you can find them in all different colours.
+The great thing is helmets today are quite different than they used to be, and you can find them in all different colours.
 Check online and compare brands like Easton where you can find multicoloured bats to accessories their helmets.

 Sports Shoe Safety

-Wearing the appropriate sporting shoes are also important to your child's safety.
+Wearing the appropriate sporting shoes are also crucial to your child's safety.
 For example, if your child play's soccer or baseball, they may be required to wear shoes known as cleats.
 These shoes are designed to support the players as they run.
 As these sports can be played on an array of terrains in varying types of weather, it can be easy for them to slip and fall with typical sneakers on.
-As a result, cleats dig into the ground preventing them from slipping as often.
+As a result, cleats dig into the ground, preventing them from slipping as often.

 Mouth Guard Safety